yonasBSD/blackbox-terminal/README.md

 > This is work in progress.
 Feel free to use Black Box and report any bugs you
 > find.

-I created this project so that I could use a decent looking terminal app on Linux.
+I created this project so that I could use a decent-looking terminal app on Linux.
 There are more featureful alternatives out there.

 ## Features